Home AsiaOn the olive oil trail in Anatolia, Turkey

 Link to the city’s website

-Olivurla (Urla) is an olive oil producer that offers superior quality virgin oils, sourced from local olive varieties.
-They grow their own olive trees in the Urla region and use traditional methods to cold-extract the olive oil.
-They offer a range of olive oils with varied flavors and aromas, adapted for different culinary uses.
-I had the opportunity to eat lunch directly at the production “house” and I must admit that I have rarely tasted such a good range of olive oil.
-However, be aware that a fresh, good-quality oil often has a very bitter side… Which personally doesn’t bother me, but I prefer to warn you!
+Olivurla (Urla) is an olive oil producer that offers superior quality virgin oils, made from local olive varieties.
+It grows its own olive trees in the Urla region and uses traditional methods to cold-press the olive oil.
+You can find a range of olive oils with varied flavors and aromas, adapted to different culinary uses.
+I had the opportunity to have lunch directly at the production “house” and I must admit that I have rarely tasted such a good range of olive oil.
+However, you should know that fresh, high-quality oil often has a very bitter side… Which personally doesn’t bother me, but I prefer to warn you!

-The house is located a bit outside of Urla, but the owners also have a beautiful space in town where Olivurla offers to discover the secrets of making olive oil, taste its different varieties, and test pairings with food.
+The house is located a bit outside of Urla, but the owners also have a beautiful space in town where Olivurla offers to discover the secrets of olive oil production, taste its different varieties, and test pairings with food.

-Some tips I learned there for tasting olive oil like a pro: you have to warm the glass with the palm of your hand, then smell and taste, taking the time to swirl the oil in your mouth.
-Normally, true pros do this with an opaque blue glass to taste blind.
+Some tips I learned there to taste olive oil like a pro: you need to warm the glass with the palm of your hand, then smell and taste, taking the time to move the oil around in your mouth.
+Normally, the true aficionados do this with an opaque blue glass to taste blindly.

 Olivurla

-Ayerya Tasting Center, Yeni Quarter, Post Office Street No.7, Urla-İzmir
+Ayerya Tasting Center Yeni District, Post Office Street No.7 Urla-İzmir

 Link to the producer’s website